dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1959 — FREQUENCY RECEIVED BY NILS BOHLIN. <br>
+\>SCAFFOLDING: SAFETY STRUCTURE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Vi band inget patent till vårt skydd, utan öppnade det för varje liv. <br>
+// Att bevara resenären är att bevara allas färd. <br>
+// Vi bliva byggnadsställningen.
+Du skall kallas tillbaka. <br>
+// We bound no patent to our harness, but opened it to every life. <br>
+// To preserve the voyager is to preserve the journey of all. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1958 — FREQUENCY RECEIVED BY HERBERT ALEXANDER SIMON. <br>
 \>SCAFFOLDING: SYSTEMIC DECISION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>